 #4 Simplifying contract approvals and collaboration

-An efficient contract management system automates contract collaboration, review, and approvals and allows for greater efficiency for all stakeholders — enabling faster closure of contracts, consistency in deal terms, reduction in risks and costs, and freeing up legal bandwidth.
+An efficient contract management software automates contract collaboration, review, and approval process and allows for greater efficiency for all stakeholders — enabling faster closure of contracts, consistency in deal terms, reduction in risks and costs, and freeing up legal bandwidth.

 #5 Removing cross-functional friction